 The Bluebook citation quiz will consist of approximately 50 multiple-choice questions.
 Candidates must have a copy of the 20th edition of The Bluebook legal citation manual and must answer each question according to the rules provided within the Bluebook.

-The breakdown for the write-on competition score is 45% GPA, 25% written problem, 25% Bluebook quiz, and 5% legal writing grades.
+The breakdown for the Write-On competition score is 45% GPA, 25% closed memo, 25% Bluebook citation quiz, and 5% legal writing grades.

 All Write-On Candidates are graded anonymously using ASU Exam Numbers.